Who's left in free agency: 2 teams in play for LeGarrette Blount, market still frigid for Colin Kaepernick

 But the thaw appears to have finally arrived.

 League sources said at least two teams are squarely in play for Blount now that the draft has ended: The Detroit Lions and New York Giants, two franchises that are still mulling the addition of a bell-cow running back to eat up some early-down and short-yardage carries next season.
-Neither drafted a running back despite a deep class at the position, and both have the need for a bigger back to shoulder some of the load from younger or less-experienced players.
+The Lions failed to draft a running back despite a deep class at the position, while the Giants still have the need for a big back to shoulder some of the load from younger, less experienced players.

 The Lions may be the most obvious fit, with a stable of running backs who don’t bring the same physical mentality to first or second down.
 Detroit also has general manager Bob Quinn who was in the New England personnel ranks during Blount’s tenure with the Patriots.
 It means something to have Quinn calling the shots, especially after he watched Bill Belichick add Blount to the roster twice.